If you want a healthy credit score, you need to save more, spend less, and be patient.

 “You can still go out to dinner and enjoy life, maybe just remind yourself that the $10 movie popcorn or $8 dessert when at dinner would feel better in your bank account instead of in your belly.
 Instead of giving into that $7 Starbucks run, take the cash and put it into savings for your future goals (maybe that’s a future Starbucks run).”

 No matter how you decide to do it, you need to get serious about saving.
-Lacking an emergency fund is how you end up putting emergency expenses on your credit card or turning to bad credit loans and no credit check loans to get cash in a hurry.
+Lacking an emergency fund is how you end up putting emergency expenses on your credit card or turning to bad credit loans to get cash in a hurry.

 And behavior like that is how you end up hurting your credit score in the long run.